PEX Vs PVC | The Definitive Guide

 PVC VS PEX

-Whenever there’s a situation where you face a dilemma about choosing PEX or PVC, rather than making an abrupt choice, you should go for the one which suits your needs the best.
+Whenever there’s a situation where you face a dilemma about choosing PEX or PVC, rather than making an abrupt choice, you should go for the one that suits your needs the best.
 Determining which one, PEX or PVC, is best for you is not rocket science, but there are a few factors that should be taken care of for perfect results.

 PEX pipes are made from Cross-Linked Polyethylene, whereas PVC pipes are made from polyvinyl chloride.
 Both are fantastic options for almost all kinds of piping projects.
 However, there are, in total, five options for piping – PVC, PEX, ABS, CPVC, and Copper.
 Each option is great at something, and certain things are not.